Solving a Toy Earthquake Location Problem Using a Genetic Algorithm

 The synthetic data generated serves as the basis for our Genetic Algorithm to estimate the earthquake’s location.

-Implementing the Genetic Algorithm
+Implementing the genetic algorithm

 The core of this approach is a Genetic Algorithm that iteratively searches for the best solution to the earthquake location problem.
 The GA starts with a population of random solutions and evolves them over generations using operations inspired by natural selection: crossover, mutation, and selection.